bec-archer/SR80-Manuals/user-manual.md

 ### Admin Access on Non-Admin Devices

-If you're on the Front Counter or Tech Station iPad and need to do something that requires admin access (like changing settings), you don't have to go find an admin device.
+If you're on the Front Counter or Tech Station iPad and need to do something that requires admin access (like changing settings or editing a closed item), you don't have to go find an admin device.
 Any admin can temporarily unlock their access:

-1. Navigate to the admin access option (gear icon or similar)
+1. Open the sidebar and tap **Admin Settings**
-2. Enter your admin PIN
+2. Enter your admin PIN when prompted
 3. You'll have admin access for a limited time (configurable in settings — defaults to 5 minutes)
 4. After the timer expires, the device automatically locks back to its assigned role

+**What happens when the timer fires:** The lock is immediate.
+If you have an admin-only screen open (like Admin Settings), it closes automatically and the app returns you to the default view for this device's role.
+The sidebar re-grays the items that require admin access.
+You won't lose any data — anything you saved is saved, but anything unsaved in an admin-only sheet is dismissed.

 Admin-role devices stay unlocked permanently — the auto-lock only applies when you're elevating access on a non-admin device.